clarte53/clarte-utils/Threads/README.md

   It allows execution from other threads to call Unity methods asynchronously by moving back execution temporarily into the Unity main thread.
+- DataFlow is a asynchronous pipeline framework for data transformation.
+It provides tools for efficient creation of complex pipelines, with multiplexing and barriers.
 - 'Pool' is a thread pool that can be used for applications requiring efficient parallel tasks.
 - 'Result' defines futures.
 They can be used to be notified of